apperph/devops-technical-challenge/README.md

 &nbsp;
 * AWS Account will be provided by Apper.
 It will be provision during the onboarding process.
 &nbsp;
-* Create your own AWS CodeCommit repository. (e.g. repo name: surname-devops-challenge-project-id) &nbsp;
+* Create your own Github repository. (e.g. repo name: surname-devops-challenge-project-id) &nbsp;
 * Commit all your work on the repository.
 It should include all the templates, manifest, configuration or any files that you've created to implement each challenges.
 We will review it base on our judging criteria stated above.
 &nbsp;